TUDelft-books/CSBB-textbook/book/Quarter2/Week2_1.md

 spending to align with research goals and ensure optimal utilization of funds.

-# Workshop: Lab Safety
+## Workshop: Microscopy Lab Safety

-Get to know lab / computer / research environment;
+### Overview

-## Overview
+Building your own microscope and dive into Bionanoscience: exploration on (im)possibilities.
+The teacher will walk you through the design considerations and share detailed real-life examples of home-built microscopes used at Bionanoscience.
+Together, we'll delve into the technical intricacies, safety measures, and personal insights necessary for this fascinating, and challenging, microscope (and optical lab) development.

-For those unfamiliar with working in a lab environment, this workshop will go through basic lab safety, in part so that as a collaborator visiting a lab, you don't do something dangerous or destructive.
+### Key Concepts

-## Key concepts
+- Microscopes

-Etiquette in a lab.
+- Lasers

-## Relevant learning goals
+### Relevant Learning Goals

-Understanding a research lab environment
+Understanding a microscopy lab environment.

-# Lecture: CNS Drug Development Process
+## Lecture: CNS Drug Development Process
 Not all projects have a drug development component, but if working in biomedical research, it's important for a researcher to understand what the process is in new developments.
 This can help you develop that long